top of page

 What is YARN?

-The Young Adult Revival Network is a global effort to rebuild the UU young adult network.
+The Young Adult Revival Network is now a global effort to rebuild the UU young adult network.
 Literally, YARN is a program run out of the First UU Society of San Francisco.
 We have a Steering Committee that oversees YARN and a Ministry Committee that run several programs.
 All our programs are for any between the ages of 18 to 39.
 At the bottom of this page is a list of all our leaders.
-We are funded by donations, gifts, merchandise sales, and by the UU Funding Program.
+We are funded by donations, gifts, and occasional merchandise.

 Our mission: